iandennismiller/covid-web/_pages/about.md

 **CoV Index** applies network analysis, bibliometrics, computer-human interaction, and computational linguistics methods to identify communities of Coronavirus research.

+The primary goal of **CoV Index** is to support the comprehension of the massive - and growing - scientific archive of Coronavirus research.
-The primary goal of **CoV Index** is to organize Coronavirus Science so experts from any discipline can engage with Coronavirus Science.
+**CoV Index** seeks to organize Coronavirus Science so experts from any discipline can engage with Coronavirus Science.

 ## Interdisciplinary Coronavirus Research

-Historically, Coronavirus research has primarily occurred in the biological sciences and, to some extent, public health/epidemiology - but now researchers from other fields are paying attention.
-With the outbreak of COVID-19, Coronavirus research is likely to encompass many new disciplines due to the impact Coronavirae have upon society, economy, politics, and more.
+With the outbreak of COVID-19, Coronavirus research is gaining relevance to many scientific disciplines due to the impact Coronaviruses have upon society, economy, politics, psychology, and beyond.
 **CoV Index** bridges the gaps between academic disciplines.
-In this project, we analyze networks of articles and researchers to build an index of interconnected Coronavirus resources.
+In this project, we analyze networks of scientific articles and researchers to build an index of interconnected Coronavirus resources.

 ## Collaboration Network